Divyasinha111/Task_Tracker_CLI/README.md

 git clone <your-repo-url>
 cd task_cli_node

-2. Install dependencies: npm install
+2. Install dependencies: npm install.

 3. Make sure MongoDB is running locally or update the connection string in your code to point to your MongoDB server.

 How to Run